Low-complexity method for hybrid MPC with local guarantees: Numerical results

 In this numerical example, we demonstrate the properties of the proposed algorithm on a more complex problem.
 To this end, we consider a hybrid MPC problem for racing miniature cars~\cite{liniger2015}, where the friction forces acting on the tires are modeled as a PWA function, see~\cite[p.~108ff]{hempel2015c}.
 The forward velocity $v_x$ of the car is fixed to $\unitfrac[2]{m}{s}$.
 The state $x = ( v_y, \omega )$ of the system consists of the lateral velocity $v_y$ and the turning rate $\omega$.
 The steering angle $\delta$ is the only input to the system.
 The continuous-time dynamics are described by

 where $m,I_Z,l_f,l_r$ are known model parameters and $F_{f,y}$, $F_{r,y}$ are the lateral friction forces acting on the front and rear tires of the vehicle, respectively.
-They are given as PWA functions with $5$ pieces each, leading to a total of $19$ non-empty regions per time step.
+They are given as PWA functions with $5$ pieces each, giving rise to an irredundant description of the dynamics with $19$ regions per time step.
 For a prediction horizon $N$, this leads to $19^N$ possible combinations overall.
 The dynamics are discretized with a sampling time of $T_s = \unit[20]{ms}$.
-Additionally we impose input constraints $\delta \in [\unit[-23]{{}^\circ},\unit[23]{{}^\circ}]$ and state constraints:
+Additionally, we impose input constraints $\delta \in [\unit[-23]{{}^\circ},\unit[23]{{}^\circ}]$ and state constraints:

 The objective $\sum_{k=1}^N \|\diag(1,\sqrt{10})(x_{k+1}-\bar{x}_{k+1})\|^2 + \|\delta_{k}-\bar{\delta}_{k}\|^2$, tracks a state $\bar{x}$ and input $\bar{\delta}$ reference trajectory producing an S-shaped motion of the race car.